TaylorHokanson/ThreeYearContract/README.md

 appear to be plain wooden blocks with the basic proportions of an oversized smartphone.
-Each unit is placed in the center of a small carpet that sits on the ground, and these carpets are installed in two separate public areas around Linz.
-The work is battery operated, so the location of these installations is quite flexible and could even change over the duration of the show.
+Each unit is placed in the center of a small carpet that sits on the ground, and these carpets are installed in two separate public areas.
+The work is battery operated, so the location of these installations is quite flexible and could even change over the duration of an exhibition.

 When an audience member kneels on a carpet and places their forehead against a block, they activate the unit and cause it to make a call to